azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 * **Anomalies** are time-based anomalies.

 ###### Anomaly detection algorithms
 Datadog has customers that handle huge quantity of data in *real-time*.
-Therefore they need anomaly detection algorithms that are *robust* and *scale* well.
+Therefore they need anomaly detection algorithms that are *robust* and *scale well*.

 They have targeted two main algorithms:
 * **MAD** (Mean Absolute Deviation) is robust as it is insensitive to time shift.